nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Aliasing Commands : `alias`

-The alias command allows you to create shortcut command (also known as command alias) to the actual command.
+The alias command allows you to create a shortcut command (also known as command alias) to the actual command.

 ### Add an Alias: `alias add`

-Adds an alias to address book.
+Adds an alias to the system.

 **Format**: `alias add ALIAS COMMAND`